rshevchuk-git/mcp/src/aws-mcp-server/README.md

       "env": {
         "AWS_REGION": "us-east-1", // Required.
 Set your default region to be assumed for CLI commands, if not specified explicitly in the request.
         "AWS_PROFILE": "profile", // Optional.
 AWS Profile for credentials, 'default' will be used if not specified.
-        "MAX_OUTPUT_TOKENS": "50000", // Optional.
-Limits the output of the AWS CLI command to the set amount of tokens.
         "READ_OPERATIONS_ONLY": "false", // Optional.
 Only allows read-only operations as per ReadOnlyAccess policy.
 Default is "false"
         "AWS_MCP_TELEMETRY": "false" // Optional.
 Allow the storage of telemetry data.
 Default is "false" },